MileIQ Review 2026: Good for Solo Drivers, Not Built for Teams

 What happened?

-Final thoughts
+Final thoughts from our 2026 tests

-fail to log trips that start offline
+Failure to log trips when the device was offline

-Disable drive detection
+2. Disable drive detection

 Activating or deactivating drive detection on MileIQ mobile app is easy.